 Many easy do-it-yourself projects that will greatly improve the look of your home can be completed by an amateur in only a weekend.
 Not sure how to do something?
 You can find detailed instructions online for nearly any project and probably a video showing step-by-step how it’s done.

 But, what looks like a simple project can often escalate into a more complicated one if things go wrong – and even professionals often find unpleasant surprises when they get into a job.

 Start with simple projects and know your skill level.
 Many projects that appear easy at first glance, such as changing the towel bars in a bathroom, get more complicated if a piece of plaster gets ripped off the wall when the old towel bar is removed.
-Plumbing in particular, he cautions, often is harder than it looks.
+Plumbing in particular often is harder than it looks.

 A number of decorating projects don’t even require you to pick up a hammer or screwdriver.
 You can freshen a bedroom with new bedding and a bathroom with new towels, rug and accessories.
 Adding lamps, changing lamp shades and experimenting with different kinds and wattage of light bulbs will also significantly change the look of a room.
 Hanging artwork and adding or changing window treatments makes a big difference, although you may have to use a hammer or other tools to make this happen.

 One project that doesn’t require tools but can really have a big impact is decluttering and organizing.
 Projects that make better use of existing space are usually a good use of your time.